Psychosis

 It’s important to know that one or all of these categories can influence an individual’s mental behavior.

 Celadon Recovery understands the therapeutic process is a lifelong commitment; to the individual, to the families, to recovery, and to wellness.
 Celadon Recovery offers a step-down process and guidance through every level of care.
-We are dedicated to individuals receiving services aftercare, offering intensive outpatient, outpatient, telehealth medication management and services, as well as an alumni program, as we are only a phone call away!
+We are dedicated to individuals receiving services offering partial hospitalization, intensive outpatient, outpatient, medication management and services, as well as an alumni program.
+Call us today at 239.266.2141.